ananyaSrivastavaa9/Nimbus_Project_Ananya_50/README.md

 4. Used file I/O to save records.

 ## How to Use
+1. open terminal and write cd trafficViolationProject
-1. Compile the code: `gcc traffic.c -o traffic`
+2. Compile the code: `gcc traffic.c -o traffic`
-2. Run the executable: `./traffic.exe`
+3. Run the executable: `./traffic`
-3. Follow the menu options:
+4. Follow the menu options:
    - Add violation
    - Apply penalties
    - Mark as paid